mdghufranwarsi/Email-Validation-Form/README.md

 The validation process is prominently displayed, guiding users through each step.

-This web page form is design and developed using HTML5 & CSS3.
+This web page form is design and developed using HTML5, CSS3 & JavaScript.

 This email-validation form will look like this 👇